 Here’s Part 2 of our road trip around South Island, New Zealand, a trip brimming with deserted beaches, penguins, snow-capped mountains and glaciers!

-We stopped at Arrowtown in South Island is a quaint little town which was built in the 1860s when gold was discovered in the area.
+We stopped at Arrowtown in South Island, a quaint little town which was built in the 1860s when gold was discovered in the area.
 The town retains more than sixty of its original wooden and stone buildings.
 It’s a popular stop for bus tours and tempting shopping opportunities abound.

 The Winding Road to Lake Wanaka